snadim02/snadim02.github.io/_posts/2024-05-05-cutlerybox.md

 ### Iteration 2

-I couldn't find any custom dividers that would work with this size of a bin that didn't also block the handle cutouts, so I crafted my own dividers from an old diaper box and added labels.
+I couldn't find any custom dividers that would work with the size of this bin that didn't also block the handle cutouts, so I crafted my own dividers from an old diaper box and added labels.
 Unfortunately, we couldn't see the labels on the back side.
 I still couldn't take things out of their bags because of how they'd get mixed up under the divider.

 This solution also *did not stand the test of time*.
 The cardboard got floppy, and the white duct tape started to crinkle and peel.